Part-time work of an employee in the private sector

 Cumulation of activities

-At the request of the employee, a minimum period shorter than the period applicable in the company may be fixed to enable him to carry out more than one activity.
+At your request, a minimum period of time less than the applicable period in the company may be set to allow you to combine several activities.

-The employee can thus attain an overall duration of activity corresponding to a full time or at least equal to the minimum duration of work.
+This allows you to achieve an overall length of service equal to full time or at least equal to the minimum working time.

 A sample letter is available: